programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 Figure 12 shows an example of how the property **indexed in bibliographic review** [(P8875)](https://perma.cc/M7BD-5FTW) is used in Wikidata.
 Through linked data, items can be connected to external databases and catalogs.

-{% include figure.html filename="en-tr-linked-open-data-wikidata-12.png" alt="List of databases as values related to the property ‘indexed in bibliographic database’." caption="Figure 12.
-Example of using the **indexed in bibliographic database** property in Wikidata." %}
+{% include figure.html filename="en-tr-linked-open-data-wikidata-12.png" alt="List of databases as values related to the property ‘indexed in bibliographic review’." caption="Figure 12.
+Example of using the **indexed in bibliographic review** property in Wikidata." %}

 ## Describing People in Wikidata